KevinMilacki/WD1_Project/README.md

 This is a website for a fictional arcade called "Arcadian Dreams"

-There are three different pages were created to show off certain skills aquired through the first 12 weeks of the web development program with Code Kentucky.
+There are three different pages which were created to show off the skills acquired through the first 12 weeks of the web development program with Code Kentucky.

-Three Project features were requried for this project the ones chosen are as follows:
+Three  features were requried for this project the ones chosen are as follows:

 - Responsive menu using javascript
 - Animation on hover